jaygrossman/tap-ebaycompleted/README.md

 **June 28, 2023**

 1. Changed the name of element in the output schema from *id* to *ebay_id*.
+2. Added *exclude_terms* element to the the output schema.
+It is an opitonal list of terms that will filter out results in the search.
-2. Added *sku* element to the the output schema.
+3. Added *sku* element to the the output schema.
 This could correspond to an item in your product catalog.
-3. Added functionality to support getting search_terms (and skus) from a JSON feed url. (configured by setting the *feed* variable in the `config.json.example` file).
+4. Added functionality to support getting search_terms (and skus) from a JSON feed url. (configured by setting the *feed* variable in the `config.json.example` file).